 The Parole Board of Canada decides whether you will be granted a conditional release.
 An exception is statutory release, which under most circumstances, is automatically granted after you have served two-thirds of your sentence.
 The board’s main consideration is the protection of the public.

 Parole is a type of conditional release.
 It gives you the opportunity to serve part of your sentence in the community, under supervision and under certain conditions.
-All offenders must be considered for a conditional release when being held in a correctional centre.
+All individuals must be considered for a conditional release when being held in a correctional centre.

 The Correctional Service of Canada is responsible for supervising provincial offenders (serving sentences in a provincial correctional centre) and federal offenders (serving sentences in a federal correctional centre) while they are on parole.